12 Best California Road Trips for Outdoor Adventure Lovers

 Heading out of the city on Highway 1, you'll venture down towards Half Moon Bay and Santa Cruz.
 Both of these destinations are charming beachside resorts, and you can choose whether you want to visit just one or both towns, perhaps grabbing a bite to eat or taking in the amusements of the boardwalk.

-If you fancy something more rural, you can head slightly inland to the Butano State Park and/or Big Basin Redwoods State Park for a spot of walking, mountain biking, or simply admiring the redwoods along the way.
+If you fancy something more rural, you can head slightly inland to the Butano State Park and/or Big Basin Redwoods State Park for some walking, mountain biking, or simply admiring the redwoods along the way.

 You'll probably then want to stay overnight either in Santa Cruz or a little further up the coast before continuing the rest of your journey the next day.